avacca1/English-Sarcasm-Detection/README.md

 <h2>Evaluation Metrics</h2>
 We use the f1 score as the evaluation matrics.
 F1 score is computed for each individual model as well as the final result.

-<h2>Main Script</h2>
+## Main Script
-Instructions for running the main script:
+### Instructions for running the main script (More details in notebook):

-1. Download the data from here: https://github.com/iabufarha/iSarcasmEval
+Download the data from [here](https://github.com/iabufarha/iSarcasmEval).

-2. Create the dataset and dataloader for each of the models.
+Create the dataset and dataloader for each of the models.

-3. Create and Train model
+Initialize the three models.

+a.
+Train the three models

+OR

+b.
+Load the three previously trained and fine tuned models.

+Predict and evaluate f1 score on test set for each individual model.

-4. Predict and evaluate f1 score on test set
+Predict and evaluate f1 score on test set for ensemble of models.